Lambertseter Stadion

-Lambertseter stadion is a multi-purpose stadium in the Oslo borough of Nordstrand.
-It is currently used by the football team Manglerud Star for their home games.
+Lambertseter stadion (Lambertseter idrettspark) is a multi-purpose stadium in the Oslo borough of Nordstrand.

 The pitch surrounded by a running track, Lambertseter stadion was used as the main track and field stadium in Oslo while Bislett stadion was renovated in 2004.

-The stadium has a small clubhouse/changing area, and some good floodlights.
+The stadium has a small clubhouse/changing area, and in winter a natural ice rink is built.
 There is no seating, and only a small area of terracing along one side of the ground.